Microsoft To Do

 What we like

-• Completely free with no limitations
+• Completely free without limitations

 • Seamless integration with Outlook and Teams

-• Nice 'My Day' focus functionality
+• Great 'My Day' focus functionality

 • Simple and clear design